roboconf/roboconf.github.io/en/user-guide/autonomic-management-with-roboconf.md

 # When "event-4" is triggered, log an entry.
 [reaction event-4 Log]

-# When "event-5" is triggered, repicate a root instance with all its children.
-[reaction event-5 Replicate-Instance]
-my-root-instance-name
 ```

 To send an e-mail, you have to create a properties file.